gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

 ### Stack Size

-    sys.stack.size=[# of bytes (with B/K/M/G)]
+    sys.stack.size=[# of bytes (with K/M/G)]

-This syntax specifies the stack size of the first thread in each Graphene process.
-The default value of stack size is determined by the library OSes.
+This specifies the stack size of each thread in each Graphene process.
+The default value is determined by the library OS.
+Units like K (KB), M (MB, and G (GB) can be given to the values for convenience.
+For example, `sys.stack.size=1M` indicates an 1MB stack size.

-### Program Break Size
+### Program Break (Heap) Size

-    sys.brk.size=[# of bytes (with B/K/M/G)]
+    sys.brk.size=[# of bytes (with K/M/G)]

-This syntax specifies the program break (_brk_) size in each Graphene process.
+This specifies the program break (_brk_) size in each Graphene process.
 The default value of program break size is determined by the library OS.
+Units like K (KB), M (MB, and G (GB) can be given to the values for convenience.
+For example, `sys.brk.size=1M` indicates an 1MB max brk size.

 ## FS-related (Required by LibOS)